 If you’re reading this far, welcome.
-I am so glad you are not frightened off by the name of this dish.
+I am so glad you are not frightened off by the idea of carrot consomme.
 You shouldn’t be.
 It is the soul of simplicity, and, given that it has many variations, easier than you might think to make.

 Your first question is, no doubt, what the hell is a cow parsnip?
 Heracleum maximum, to the taxonomically inclined.
 It’s most recognizable characteristic is its aroma, which you will either love or hate.
 Obviously I love it, otherwise I would not cook with it.
 As with most aromas, it’s difficult to pin down: Spicy, a bit like celery only far more powerful, a tad skunky.
 If you’ve ever smelled lovage, you’re getting close.

 Cow parsnip has large leaves and flowers like a big Queen Anne’s Lace.
 It grows in damp places all over North America outside the Deep South, according to the USDA.
 Before you gather it for yourself, become familiar with it’s kinda-sorta “look similars,” as my colleague Sam Thayer likes to say — most notably, water hemlock.
 I don’t think they look similar at all, but then again I’ve been foraging for 35 years.

 A closer look-similar is giant hogweed, a nasty invasive plant that shares a lot of traits with cow parsnip, with none of the benefits.
 There is a great chart on how to tell them apart here.
 So far, this nasty only lives in the Pacific Northwest, Illinois, New York, Ontario, Michigan, Pennsylvania, Connecticut, Maine and Quebec.